The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 And while that showdown ended 10-9, boasting all the usual tension that had smothered the Londoner’s game, White’s triumph at the Guild Hall was relatively straightforward.

-A 16-9 defeat of Parrott in the final and a long overdue second Triple Crown title, eight years after he had announced himself as a budding 21 year-old by capturing the Masters in his hometown.
+A 16-9 defeat of Parrott in the final provided a long overdue second Triple Crown title, eight years after he had announced himself as a budding 21 year-old by capturing the Masters in his hometown.

 At the end of 1992, White was at his most consistent best and with nine ranking titles a prolific winner.